Texas Security Deposit Laws

 • Store it in a financial or banking institution licensed to operate within the state.

-That said, none of these requirements apply to landlords in Texas.
+That said, none of these requirements apply to landlords under Texas law.

 Requirement for Written Notices

-As a landlord, you don’t have to provide tenants with written notice after receiving their security deposit.
+As a Texas landlord, you don’t have to give the tenant written notice after receiving their security deposit.
 Nonetheless, consider doing it for the sake of record-keeping.
 Let the tenant know about the amount received, when you received it, and what they must do to get a refund.

-You can keep part or all of a tenant’s security deposit for any of the following reasons:
+Landlords in Texas can keep part or all of a renter’s security deposit for any of the following reasons:

-• Unpaid rent: Once a tenant enters a lease with their landlord, they are contractually liable to pay all rent due under the lease.
+• Unpaid rent: Once a tenant enters a lease or rental agreement with their landlord, they are contractually liable to pay all rent due under the lease.
 And this is regardless of whether the tenant lives there or not, except in legally justified cases.
+What’s more, if a tenant fails to pay rent, this could be grounds for eviction.

 • Lease violations: Certain lease violations can make the landlord incur some costs as a result.
-For instance, if the tenant makes unauthorized property modifications.
+For instance, if the tenant makes unauthorized rental unit modifications this could violate the lease.

 • Damage Exceeding Normal Wear and Tear: These are the kinds of property damage that arise from a tenant’s negligent actions.